ThomasPokorny/log-service/README.md

 ```

 ### Install Guide
-Running on a \*NIX system run the following commands in the shell inside the project root folder:
+Running on a \*NIX system run the following commands on the shell inside the project root folder:

 ```shell
 mvn -f LogApi/ clean install